CleveritDemo/copilot-armtemplates/README.md

 az deployment group create --resource-group myResourceGroup --template-file ./vnet.json --parameters @./vnet.parameters.json
 ```

-## Step 6: Finally ask Copilot Chat how to delete an entire resource group to avoid extra changes for the resources created with ARM Templates.
+## Step 6: Finally ask Copilot Chat how to delete an entire resource group to avoid extra charges for the resources created with ARM Templates.

 > How can I delete an Azure Resource group using the Azure CLI with my terminal?.